// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 What We Tested

 We tested 10 calorie trackers across 60 days using a multi-user protocol.
 Each tracker was used as the primary logging tool by at least 3 users for at least 30 days.
-We supplemented with the DAI 2026 Six-App Validation Study for accuracy benchmarks and ran additional tests for database depth, ecosystem integration, free tier value, feature breadth, and price.
+We supplemented with the DAI 2026 May validation for accuracy benchmarks and ran additional tests for logging friction, free tier value, database depth, ecosystem integration, and price.

 Why Rankings Are Less Important Than Use Cases

 A “best overall” ranking is a useful starting point, but most users have specific needs that change the answer.
-We’ve published 39 other lists on this site for specific use cases — see those for the precise answer to your specific question.
+We’ve published 39 other lists on this site for specific use cases — keto, vegan, GLP-1, bodybuilding, photo-AI, beginners, budget, micronutrient tracking, and more.
+See those for the precise answer to your specific question.

 The ranking above is for the median user with general weight-management goals and no specific dietary or medical constraints.
-If you have specific constraints, the ranking changes.
+If you have specific constraints, the ranking can change.

 Bottom Line